sampscl/rubyfc/README.md

 log/game.log and to the playback GUI.

 Finally. you can also view a transcript of a game.
-The log files are stored as base64-encoded JSON, but the game can unpack that for you.
-Pipe it through the `less` program for easy traversal and search:
+The log files are stored as base 64 encoded JSON, but the game can unpack that for you.
+Pipe it through the `less` program for more easy traversal and search:

 ```bash
 cd rubyfc # or wherever you cloned rubyfc